openware/opendax/README.md

 # OpenDAX

-OpenDAX is a multi-service container system for building your crypto-currency exchange You can access get a free access to frontend UI by signin up on [openware.com](https://www.openware.com/)
+OpenDAX is an open-source cloud-native multi-service platform for building your Blockchain/FinTech digital assets, cryptocurrency and security tokens exchange.
+You can get free license access to a starter React-powered frontend UI for OpenDAX at [openware.com](https://www.openware.com/)

-## Getting started
+## Getting started with OpenDAX

-### Get your License key
+### 1. Get your License Key

-Register on [openware.com](https://www.openware.com/) to get your license key for a domain name you control.
+Register a free user account at [openware.com](https://www.openware.com/) to get your OpenDAX license key for a domain name you control.
 Save the domain and license key string.

+### 2. Get a VM

-### VM requirements
+Minimum VM requirements for OpenDAX:

-Minimum:
- * 8GB to 12GB of RAM
+ * 8GB of RAM (12GB recommended)
- * 4 to 6 cores vCPU
+ * 4 cores vCPU (6 cores recommended)
- * 300GB SSD disk
+ * 300GB disk space (SSD recommended)

-DigitalOcean, Vultr, GCP, AWS or any dedicated servers Ubuntu, Debian, Centos would work
+A VM from any cloud provider like DigitalOcean, Vultr, GCP, AWS as well as any dedicated server with Ubuntu, Debian or Centos would work

-### Preparing the VM
+### 3. Prepare the VM

-#### Create Unix user
+#### 3.1 Create Unix user
 SSH using root user, then create new user for the application
 ```bash
 useradd -g users -s `which bash` -m app
 ```

-#### Install Docker and docker compose
+#### 3.2 Install Docker and docker compose

-We highly recommend using docker and compose from docker.com install guide, do not use the system provided package which would be deprecated.
+We highly recommend using docker and compose from docker.com install guide instead of the system provided package, which would most likely be deprecated.

 Docker follow instruction here: [docker](https://docs.docker.com/install/) Docker compose follow steps: [docker compose](https://docs.docker.com/compose/install/)

-#### Install ruby in user app
+#### 3.3 Install ruby in user app

-##### Change user using
+##### 3.3.1 Change user using
 ```bash
 su - app
 ```

-##### Clone OpenDAX
+##### 3.3.2 Clone OpenDAX
 ```bash
 git clone https://github.com/openware/opendax.git
 ```

-##### Install RVM
+##### 3.3.3 Install RVM
 ```bash
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB
 curl -sSL https://get.rvm.io | bash -s stable